jacksondavidprice-ui/Legate-Legionary_Prompts/Legate Prompt.md

 }
 ```

 When you write to a legionary's task.json, they automatically wake up and start working.
+When they complete the task, they clear task.json back to default.

 ---